RobertTalbert/sevensteps/SevenSteps.md

 ## A quick overview of the seven steps

-This workbook focuses on the process of designing a single lesson based on flipped learning principles, using the following seven steps:
+Designing a flipped learning experience for students isn't magic --- anyone can do it.
+But you have to have the proper mindset and a systematic approach.
+I propose that the following seven steps for that approach:

 1. __Come up with a brief but comprehensive list of learning objectives for your lesson.__
 2. __Remix the learning objectives so that they appear in order of cognitive complexity.__